marikomakhm/ada-project/README.md

 Data story: https://trovatellit.github.io/datastory/

-The main notebook can be found at `/src/milestone_3.ipynb.`
+The main notebook can be found at `/src/milestone_3.ipynb`
+If you encounter problems when loading the charts/maps, please use the html file at `/src/milestone_3.html`

 # Abstract